New Jersey Symphony: Subsequent and recent history

 Following the departure of Gremillet as New Jersey Symphony president, the orchestra appointed Richard Dare as its next December 2012.
 Dare took up the post at the beginning of January 2013.
 On January 10, 2013, Dare resigned as NJSO president, following reports of a prior accusation of a sexual offense in 1996, and possible exaggerations of his business accomplishments.
 Controversy subsequently ensued on the question of how much information New Jersey Symphony officials and board of trustees, and the search committee, knew of this situation during the source of the search for a new executive director.
 In June 2013, the New Jersey Symphony announced the appointments of James Roe as its next president and chief executive officer (CEO) and of Susan Stucker as its chief operating officer (COO), effective July 1, 2013.
 In June 2016, the New Jersey Symphony announced Gabriel van Aalst as its new CEO, beginning in October 2016.

 Xian Zhang first guest-conducted the New Jersey Symphony in 2010.
 She returned for further guest appearances in February 2012 and May 2015.
 In November 2015, the New Jersey Symphony announced her appointment as its 14th music director, effective in September 2016, with an initial contract of 4 years.
 She is the first female conductor to be named music director of the New Jersey Symphony.
 In March 2022, the New Jersey Symphony announced the second extension of Zhang's contract, through the 2027–2028 season.
+Zhang is scheduled to conclude her NJSO tenure at the close of the 2027-2028 season.

-In 2020, in the wake of the COVID-19 pandemic, the orchestra launched 'New Jersey Symphony Virtual', featuring concert Fflms, musicians performing in chamber ensembles and virtual education programs.
+In 2020, in the wake of the COVID-19 pandemic, the orchestra launched 'New Jersey Symphony Virtual', featuring concert films, musicians performing in chamber ensembles, and virtual education programs.
 In December 2021, the organization changed its name from "New Jersey Symphony Orchestra" to "New Jersey Symphony" as part of a rebranding effort.
 The new brand consolidated the previously marketed name and "NJSO" acronym into a new singular marketing wordmark and name of "New Jersey Symphony."

+In June 2024, the orchestra announced that van Aalst is to stand down as its president and CEO as of September 2024.
+In August 2024, the orchestra announced plans for construction of a permanent principal venue in Jersey City, named 'Symphony Center', scheduled for completion in 2026.
+In October 2024, the orchestra announced the appointment of Joshua Bell as its new principal guest conductor, effective with the 2025-2026 season, with an initial contract of four seasons.
+In December 2024, the orchestra announced the appointment of Terry D. Loftis as its next president and chief executive officer, effective in March 2025.